 Biodiversity is continuing to decline and new ways of tackling this need to be implemented.
-The Somerset Habitat Evaluation Procedure (HEP) methodology is employed for calculating the value of the habitats on a site for important species, the result of which is used in determining the amount of habitat replacement that would be required to mitigate for that lost to land use change.
+The Somerset Habitat Evaluation Procedure (HEP) methodology is used for calculating the value of the habitats on a site for important species.
+The result is used in determining the amount of habitat replacement that would be required to make up for that lost to land use change.

 The Habitat Evaluation Process